Velella: Distribution and habitat

 V. velella lives in warm and temperate waters in all the world's oceans.
 They live at the water/air interface, with the float above the water, and polyps hanging down about a centimetre below.
 Organisms that live partly in and partly out of the water like this are known as neuston.
 Offshore boaters sometimes encounter thousands of V. velella on the water surface.

 The small rigid sail projects into the air and catches the wind.
 However, V. velella sails always align along the direction of the wind where the sail may act as an aerofoil, so that the animals tend to sail downwind at a small angle to the wind.
 Having no means of locomotion other than its sail, V. velella is at the mercy of prevailing winds for moving around the seas, and are thereby also subject to mass-strandings on beaches throughout the world.
 For example, a mass stranding occurs most years in the spring along the West Coast of North America, from British Columbia to California, beginning in the north and moving south over several weeks' time.
 In some years, so many animals are left at the tide line by receding waves, that the line of dying (and subsequently rotting) animals may be many centimetres deep, along hundreds of kilometres of beaches.
 Mass strandings have been reported also on the west coast of Ireland, and in Hayle, on the west coast of Cornwall in England.

+The individual colonies are asymmetrical, being either 'diagonal' or 'antidiagonal' (effectively, 'left-handed' or 'right-handed'; mirror images of each other).
+This chirality affects the direction of their dispersal; in the northern Pacific Ocean, 'diagonal' individuals tend to drift east to the west coast of North America, while 'antidiagonal' individuals tend to drift west to the coasts of eastern Asia, such as Japan.